wassim-lech/scan_ai/README.md

 Authentication Pages:

-Login and Signup pages for user authentication, integrated with an AuthContext for state management.
+Login and Signup pages for user authentication,for all of the user types (free,premium,doctor and admin) integrated with an AuthContext for state management.

 Appointment and Help Pages: